epinio/docs/docs/references/namespaces.md

 All other namespace management (creation, inspection, deletion) is done through the [epinio namespace](commands/cli/namespace/epinio_namespace.md) ensemble.

-A full workflow of namespace can be found in the following [namespace tutorial](docs/tutorials/namespace-tutorial.md).
+The [namespace tutorial](docs/tutorials/namespace-tutorial.md) contains a full set of examples for working with namespaces.